Music

 What can we expect to see at the presentation on March 7th in Manacor, and why hasn't it been presented in Palma yet, for example?

 — We're preparing a very special concert.
 It's an album we've only presented so far at the Barcelona Auditorium, in Rome, and at the Conde Duque venue in Madrid.
-Now, the next stop is in Manacor.
+Now the next stop is in Manacor.
 It's a logistical issue, but also because Palma hasn't been the cultural capital of Mallorca for a long time.
 There are many places left to play, for example, and it's not an easy city.
-It's a capital that doesn't act as a capital city.
+It's a capital that doesn't promote itself.
 I think it's a good idea to start here in Manacor.
-I come to Manacor often and I feel very welcome, even though I've only performed there once and in a very small format.
+I come here often and I feel very welcome, even though I've only performed there once and in a very small format.

 Will it also be visually special?